Donald Trump’s latest indictment is a test for America

 Michael Waldman, president of the Brennan Center for Justice at NYU Law, said the charges “matter beyond the fact that a former president is accused”.

 “Donald Trump and his co-conspirators tried to overthrow American democracy.
 They wanted to negate the votes of millions of Americans.
 They did this using phony claims of voter fraud and rigged elections.
 These conspiracy theories are still being used to justify changes to voting and election law all over the country.
-Donald Trump will stand trial,” he told The Independent in a statement.
+Donald Trump will stand trial,” he said in a statement to The Independent.
 “The Big Lie will be on trial too.”

 The indictment outlines the familiar contours of a conspiracy-driven scheme and the violence that followed it, a narrative that members of Congress investigated for more than a year before publishing an 845-page report detailing Mr Trump’s refusal to cede power, regardless of the outcome.